tommygeiger/tommygeiger/README.md

+Hi!
 I'm a software engineer from Boston, a University of Rochester grad, and a current TDP at M&T Bank in Buffalo NY.
 I'm interested in full-stack development, music, and the environment.
-I know my way around Angular and React, as well as server-side JS and python.
-I'd like to explore the realms of IOT and environmental tech in the future.
+I know my way around Angular and React, as well as server-side JS and Python.
+I'm not afraid to configure a server, or rapidly pivot to a new language.
+In the future I'm seeking to explore the realms of IOT and ways tech can benefit our environment.

 Things I've been working on:
 - [Trending Google Searches, a Chrome extension](https://tommygeiger.com/trending-google-searches)